vipin-pstuff/javascript-notes/js-course-by-Jonas-Udemy/notes/18-Forkify-App-Building-a-Modern-Application/15-Implementing-Pagination-Part-2.md

                     // & we don't want to listen to each of them individually
                 // so we'll add the event listener to the common parent element 💡💡💡 this._parentElement.addEventListener('click' , function(e) {
+                    // first we need to know which button was clicked based on the event i.e event delegation const btn = e.target.closest('.btn--inline')
+                        // closest() method used to lookup in the DOM tree for that parent
+                        // querySelector() or querySelectorAll() method used to search down
+                            // in the DOM tree for that child or children 💡💡💡

+                        // we're selecting the parent element because we might actually click on that span element
+                            // which is inside the those pagination buttons or on that svg
+                            // instead of clicking on the button itself
+                        // so we can't simply set the button as e.target but we actually need to search
+                            // for the closest button element itself

+                    console.log(btn)
+                    handler()
                 })
             }